jupyter-server/jupyter-scheduler/docs/contributors/index.md

 ```

 In development mode, you will also need to remove the symlink created by
 `jupyter labextension develop` command.
-To find its location, you can run
+To find it, run
 `jupyter labextension list` to figure out where the `labextensions` folder is
 located.
 Then you can remove the symlink named `jupyter-scheduler` within that
 folder.